 The first step in the SPAC IPO process is to form a sponsor group of founding shareholders.
-The founding shareholders who form the sponsoring group should retain, on behalf of the SPAC, the necessary team of advisors at the earliest opportunity to assist in the IPO process and establish goals and deadlines.
+The founding shareholders should retain, on behalf of the SPAC, the necessary team of advisors at the earliest opportunity to assist in the IPO process and establish goals and deadlines.